 With advancements in frame technology and rim width, not to mention the best mountain bike tires that are now available in bigger sizes, hardtails are a lot less taxing on the body than was the case a few years ago.
-A carefully considered hardtail build can deliver tremendous all-round riding ability, for much less money than the best full-suspension mountain bikes.
+A carefully considered hardtail can deliver tremendous all-round riding ability for much less money than the best full-suspension mountain bikes.

-The overall ownership cost of a hardtail is cheaper too, as without a rear shock and frame pivots, there are less costly parts to replace and service.
+The cost of owning a hardtail is cheaper too, as without a rear shock and frame pivots, there are less costly parts to replace and service.
 While you can buy a much nicer hardtail for less money than an equivalent full-suspension build, we also have a guide to the best hardtails under $1500 so you can still hit the trails on an excellent value mountain bike.

 Keep scrolling to see our pick of the best hardtail mountain bikes, from cross-country whippets to proper hardcore trail blasters.
-At the bottom of the page, you can find our advice about everything you need to know about buying a hardtail mountain bike.
+At the bottom of the page, you can find our advice about everything you need to know about buying a hardtail MTB.